 - Identify working groups that expand the conversation to more faculty while helping take steps to implement the new curriculum

-Working groups will focus on curriculum details by:
+Working groups focused on curriculum details by:

 - Defining learning objectives within each component